Iconic Robots in Sci-Fi

 Although the concept of automated machines that could replace human labor has existed since classical times, only in the XX century more intense research was carried out and the first tangible products of what we call robotics – the science of artificial intelligence – came to fruition.

-As a counterpoint to this fear, in 1941, Isaac Asimov, one of the most prolific and popular sci-fi writers ever – having written or edited more than 500 books – introduced in the short story Runaround of the book I, Robot the famous laws that must guide and constrain the behavior of the robots that populate the positronic universe he created in a number of books.
+As a counterpoint to this fear, in 1941, Isaac Asimov, one of the most prolific and popular sci-fi writers ever – having written or edited more than 500 books – introduced, in the short story Runaround of the book I, Robot, the famous laws that must guide and constrain the behavior of the robots that populate the positronic universe he created in his fiction.
 Here they are: